Bussell Research Group

 Students working in my laboratory gain experience in a number of different areas of materials and surface chemistry.
 Catalysts are synthesized in a flow synthesis apparatus and are characterized by the different techniques listed below, all of which are available at WWU.

 - Catalyst / Materials synthesis

 - Pulsed chemisorption measurements (CO, CO2, H2,O2)

 - Field emission - scanning electron microscopy (FE-SEM

 - Inductively coupled plasma - mass spectrometry (ICP-MS)

 - Temperature-programmed reduction with mass spectral detection (TPR-MS)

 - Temperature-programmed desorption (TPD)

 Additional catalyst characterization studies are carried out off-site and include transmission electron microscopy (TEM) and other techniques.

-Catalytic activities are measured in two flow reactor systems at WWU.
-A schematic diagram of one of the reactors is shown below (left), as is a photograph of the two reactors (below right).
+Catalytic activities are measured in flow reactor and photocatalytic reactor systems at WWU.
+Schematic diagrams and photographs of the reactors are shown below.